jesusgollonet/jesusgollonet.com/readme.md

 ## about
 Built using [middleman](http://middlemanapp.com/), a ruby static site generator.

-To run locally, in the root directory
+To run locally, install middleman, then type in the root directory

 	> middleman